SDSU Grants for Established RSCA Programs (Formerly Rapid Response)

 ***Please upload and submit a single PDF file that includes your application narrative and description, bibliography/references, team and institutional roles, evidence of scholarship, budget/budget justification, targeted RFP/grant announcement(s), and College Dean letter of support.***

-Application Review: The Division of Research and Innovation will review these applications on a rolling basis.
-Applications will be scored using the following criteria: 1) Clarity of proposal; 2) Current research/scholarship success of applicant and team (if applicable); 4) Extent to which the project will contribute significantly to discipline or field of work; and 5) Potential of project to lead to grant funding.
+Application Review: The Research Review Committee of the University Research Council will review these applications on a rolling basis.
+Applications will be scored using the following criteria: 1) 20%-Clarity of Proposal; 2) 30%-Current Research/ scholarship success of applicant and team (if applicable); 3) 25%-Extent to which the project will contribute signifcantly to discipline or field of work; and 4) 30%-Potential of the project to lead to grant funding.

-Reporting: Applicants are expected to submit a grant proposal for extramural funding.
+Reporting: Applicants are expected to submit a grant proposal for extramural funding within six months of the close of the award period.
 At the end of the project period, DRI will send awardees a report template to complete.
-Reports are due 3-months after the funding period has ended.
+Reports are due six-months after the funding period has ended.
 Reports will include the final submitted proposal.
 DRI will send report reminders to awardees before the report is due.